joshpayette/remnant2-toolkit/README.md

 - `DATABASE_URL` - The database connection string for your database.
 This project uses Planetscale.
 - `DISCORD_CLIENT_ID` - The client ID for your Discord application.
 - `DISCORD_CLIENT_SECRET` - The client secret for your Discord application
+- `IMAGEKIT_CLIENT_ID` - The client ID for your ImageKit application.
+- `IMAGEKIT_CLIENT_SECRET` - The client secret for your ImageKit application.
 - `NEXTAUTH_SECRET` - A secret string used by NextAuth.
 Can be anything, just make it long and random.
 - `NEXTAUTH_URL` - The base URL of your site.
 This is used by NextAuth to redirect back to your site after authentication.
 Example: http://localhost:3000 for development.
 - `NEXT_PUBLIC_IMAGE_URL` - The base URL for images.
 This is used to build the full URL for images in the CDN.